ion-channel/anion/lib/teams/docs.md

   - `resendInvite`

-    - description: a user hasn't accepted an invitation, so resend them the email with a new token so they can complete registration
+    - description: a user hasn't accepted an invitation, so resend them the email with a new token, so they can complete registration
     - parameter: object
       - id
         - type: string